After completing the course, participants will be able to:

 AHLS Instructors can then offer any of the AHLS courses in their area with a team of instructors.*

 *Please note: Medical personnel (excluding EMT-B, and Respiratory Therapists) may become AHLS instructors.
-However, the AHLS Provider Course requires a team of instructors including a board-certified toxicologist and a physician (if toxicologist is not a physician) who is a current AHLS instructor.
+However, the AHLS Provider Course requires a team of instructors including a board-certified toxicologist and a physician (if the toxicologist is not a physician) who is a current AHLS Instructor.
 An AHLS Instructor may be from any health profession including paramedic (EMT-P only), nurse, physician assistant, physician and pharmacist.

 EMT-I classified paramedics interested in becoming instructors must apply and be approved by the AHLS Administrative Policy Committee before attending an AHLS Instructor course.

 CAPCE#: 21-AEMR-F2-0002 (Live)

 CANADA – Contact the course host about credits.
 These credits are not offered through AHLS, but have been approved by Canada in the past as follows:

 AHLS is recognized by the Royal College of Physicians and Surgeons of Canada (RCPSC) as a Traineeship under MOC Section 2 Self-Learning.
 (2 credits/hour = 33 credits for Provider Course (16.5 hrs) + 12 credits (6 hrs) for Instructor Course)

 Members of the CFPC may apply directly for “Individual Consideration” to obtain Mainpro C (if they complete the exam – if not then it’s Mainpro M1).